KatyNTsachi/Computer-Graphics-/README.txt

 BUGS
 	1. min - max also in z--------------------------------------------------15 min
+	2. print all to matrix and then print the whole mat

 QUESTIONS
 	1. how do we need to rotate? do we nned to allow the user to select from the screen?
 	2. ask about point 4 in page 4